Deng Xia: Career under Huan Wen

 Deng Xia was from Chen Commandery and his father, Deng Yue (鄧嶽), once served the government.
 Deng Xia's strength was very well-known even among the common people, who began comparing him to the famous Han dynasty general Fan Kuai.
 He joined Huan Wen's army and became his Army Advisor.
 He eventually rose to the rank of General of the Best of the Army and Administrator of Jingling.
-Very few is recorded about his exact activities in Huan Wen's campaigns, but it was said he followed him in many of them which made him famous at the time.
+Very few details were recorded about his exact activities in Huan Wen's campaigns, but it was said he followed Huan in many of them, which made him famous at the time.

-In 352, Deng Xia assisted Zhou Fu (周撫) in besieging Xiao Jingwen (蕭敬文) although Zhou Fu had to eventually withdraw.
+In 352, Deng Xia assisted Zhou Fu (周撫) (Note: son of Zhou Fang.
+Zhou Fu and Deng's father Deng Yue both served under Wang Dun as he rebelled against the Jin imperial court.
+After the rebellion was crushed, both were imprisoned but were later pardoned by Wang Dao.) in besieging Xiao Jingwen (蕭敬文) although Zhou Fu had to eventually withdraw.
 Xiao Jingwen would be defeated by Sima Xun instead.

-In 362, Former Yan forces led by Lü Hu (呂護) besieged Luoyang.
-Deng Xia and the General of the Household Gentlemen of the North, Yu Xi (庾希) were sent by Huan Wen to reinforce the defenders.
+In c.August 362, Former Yan forces led by Lü Hu besieged Luoyang.
+Deng Xia and the General of the Household Gentlemen of the North, Yu Xi (庾希) (Note: son of Yu Bing) were sent by Huan Wen to reinforce the defenders.
 Lü Hu soon retreated but was hit by a stray arrow and died.
 Deng Xia advanced to Xincheng (新城; around present-day Fang County, Hubei), where he camped to defend the place.